-Is Directors and Officers liability insurance necessary?
+Why buy Directors and Officers insurance?
+Is it absolutely necessary?
 Directors and Officers are held responsible for implementing sound corporate policies and procedures and for monitoring management’s implementation of such procedures.
 This can include day to day decisions such as sound investment management, release of non-public information, conflicts of interest, hiring and firing decisions, corporate policies regarding discrimination, sexual harassment, benefit plans, merger and acquisition activity just to name a few.

 D&O’s can be held personally responsible for investment decisions of the company’s portfolio of assets.
 Such negligence can include failure to evaluate properly the credentials of the person responsible, failing to have policies limiting the type and duration of asset purchases, failure to require purchases in excess of certain limits to be approved by the board, etc. Regardless of the reason, they can be brought into a suit for failure of the company’s portfolio to perform.
 This is one reason to consider directors and officers liability insurance.

 The SEC requires companies to abide by specific procedures as to when and how company information is disseminated to the public.
 Without a specific written plan, D&O’s can be held liable for the effects of releasing such information.
 The SEC imposed both criminal and civil penalties, depending upon the situation.
 Even though Directors and Officers liability insurance will not protect an individual for criminal behavior, these policies are designed to protect the company’s assets and other Directors and Officers in the event of such an occurrence.